How To Maximize Bodyweight Training For Your Goals

 For The Intensity Fanatic

-Personally, I’m not a huge fan of these workouts because I prefer to get strong before anything else.
-However, many people love working up a good sweat in a short amount of time.
-So for anyone looking for intense training using their bodyweight, you’ll want to rock some circuits.
+Many people love working up a good sweat in a short amount of time and these workouts do just that!
+So for anyone looking for intense training using their bodyweight, you’ll want to rock some circuits and/or intervals (here’s a super crazy speedy one though it does involve some jumping!)

 With bodyweight circuits I find it’s easiest to alternate upper and lower exercises so nothing fatigues too quickly.
 You can choose 5-6 exercises and run through the circuit 2-4 times depending on time and experience.